-The answer: Millenials, willing to spend money on lifestyle products and to get them fast.
+The answer: Millennials, willing to spend money on lifestyle products and to get them fast.
 As more consumers make online purchases, shippers handling bulky but light packages decided to make their systems more efficient and went to dim-weight pricing methods.

 Packaging and package density were the new norms.
 However, this model shows flaws.
 The thought was that the change in pricing would change behaviors, but it proved false.
 People want their products and want them now, regardless of higher shipping costs.

 Meanwhile, the USPS started to more aggressively market itself as a courier.
 In today’s world economies, they now push their greatest strength: the last mile.
 They grew in number of packages delivered by 18 percent over the previous Christmas period.